-- I have these clothes, I welcome their support, I receive you in my life with gratitude
+- I have these clothes, I welcome their support, I receive this support in my life with gratitude

-- I have this home, I welcome its support, I receive you with gratitude
+- I have this home, I welcome its shelter and warm, I receive this shelter and warmth with gratitude

-- I have this beautiful painting, I welcome its beauty, I receive you with gratitude
+- I have this beautiful painting, I welcome its beauty, I receive this beauty with gratitude

-- I have this breath of air, I welcome your support, I receive you in my life with gratitude
+- I have this breath of air, I welcome its life energy, I receive this breath with gratitude

-- I have this friend, I welcome your support, I receive you in my life with gratitude
+- I have this friend, I welcome their support, I receive this relationship with gratitude

-- I have this feeling of happiness, I welcome this experience, I receive you with gratitude
+- I have this feeling of happiness, I welcome this experience, I receive the experience of happiness with gratitude

-- I have this love, I welcome your support, I receive you with gratitude
+- I have this love, I welcome this experience, I receive the experience of love with gratitude

 If you are feeling blocked on receiving energies/emotions like love and joy, add in the word “willingness”.

-Practice with the statement "I have a willingness to receive love, I welcome my willingness, I receive my willingness to be loved."
+Practice with the statement "I have a willingness to receive love, I welcome my willingness, I receive my willingness to be loved with gratitude."

 Karen’s Comments about Word Practices: